 Hospitals purchase a vast amount of products, so targeting environmentally preferable materials can have a big impact.
 Even in the digital age, hospitals remain paper-intensive.
 It takes thousands of trees and millions of gallons of water to make our paper, and the manufacturing process produces greenhouse gases and air-polluting particles.
 It is these fine particles that contribute to respiratory issues.

 Asthma and asthma-related issues are the most common reasons for admission to Seattle Children’s.
 In January 2014, we began purchasing 30% recycled-content paper.
-While this helps us reduce our impact, we realize that, to have the greatest effect, we need to decrease our paper usage.
-Since 2014, we have decreased our annual usage by more than 2 million sheets.
+While this helps us reduce our impact, we realize that to have the greatest effect, we need to decrease our paper usage.
+Since 2014, we have decreased our annual usage by more than 11%, despite hospital growth.
 We plan to continue this progress, and our whole organization contributes to this goal.

 Furniture can have a range of toxic chemicals included in the manufacturing process.
 As part of our work in the Healthier Hospitals, Healthy Interiors challenge, we currently source 55% of our furniture free of harmful chemicals.
 Our goal is to achieve 80% by 2020.